 - providing access to a team of well-trained and well-supported mindfulness-based teachers, through supervising and assisting in the development and training of mindfulness-based teachers; and

-- supporting the education of mindfulness-based teachers by providing access to high-quality mindfulness-based teacher training, mindfulness-based supervision, personal practice mentoring and mindfulness retreats.
+- supporting the education of mindfulness-based teachers by providing access to high-quality mindfulness-based teacher training, mindfulness-based supervision, personal practice mentoring, and mindfulness and compassion retreats.

 Ongoing mindfulness supervision is an important part of the Good Practice requirements for teachers of mindfulness-based courses.
 It offers an important opportunity to reflect upon your mindfulness-based teaching and practice.

-- are highly qualified and meet the UK Network’s Good Practice Guidelines for Supervisors, plus our own stringent requirements;
+- are highly qualified and meet the BAMBA Good Practice Guidelines for Supervisors, plus our own stringent requirements;

 - are deeply experienced mindfulness-based teachers with specific training to develop their skills as supervisors.
 Many also train mindfulness-based teachers at the leading UK training organisations; and